For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 Candidates should inform their force examinations officer of their request for a reasonable adjustment when registering.

 The candidate must complete the reasonable adjustment request form, detailing their disability and adjustments requested.
 The candidate must also provide a report containing a diagnosis of their disability, as well as recommendations for any reasonable adjustments from an appropriate specialist in the area of their disability.

 The candidate may wish to discuss options with their local force occupational health department prior to sourcing a specialist.
 In making their recommendations, it is helpful if the specialist has a clear understanding of the format of assessment that the candidate will be undertaking.

 It is the candidate’s responsibility to ensure they provide the necessary documentation and request form to their force examinations officer in sufficient time.

 Candidates with conditions that fall outside of the Equality Act 2010 definition of disability – for example, conditions that are short-term and/or do not have a substantial adverse effect on the candidate’s day-to-day activities – may be eligible to apply for an accommodation.
-We aim to provide all candidates with a fair assessment and we will aim to support requests for accommodation where these are appropriate.
+We aim to provide all candidates with a fair assessment and we will aim to support requests for accommodations where these are appropriate.

 However, in considering whether an accommodation is appropriate, it is important to ensure that the accommodation does not change the standard that the candidate is being measured against, and that the candidate is not provided with an unfair advantage over other candidates.